thatskriptkid/apk-infector-Archinome-PoC/README.md

 # Apk infector Archinome PoC

-Program that infects APK with malicious code using DEX/Manifest patching
+This program infects APK with malicious code using DEX/Manifest patching

 **Full description about What is it and How it works:**